pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 Use the GitHub MCP server to:
 1. Initialize a git repository in the current directory
 2. Create a .gitignore file for Python and Node.js
-3. Create an initial commit with message "Initial todo app implementation"
+3. Create an initial commit with message "Initial To Do app implementation"
 ```

 ### 4.3: Create GitHub Repository